adrien-zinger/adrien-zinger.github.io/_posts/2022-05-10-operation-propagation.md

 ---

 ## Data propagation with unstructured P2P
+<span style="color: #A0A0A0">[2022-05-18] \#p5Js \#p2p

+---

 <div id="can" style="width:600px; height:400px;"></div>

 Consider a P2P network with, for any instant _T_, each node are connected to perhaps 25% of the nodes (to reducing the global bandwidth).

 Also consider that the network is open.
-A new node can spawn in the network connected and connect itself to 25% of the nodes (ex: in a geographic zone).
+A new node can spawn in the network, and connect itself to 25% of the nodes (ex: in a geographic zone).
-Any nodes at _T_ can create a new *data* to be propagated through network.
+Any nodes at *T* can create a new *data* to be propagated through network.

 Note: That kind of network can be any P2P model or any nodes